maoberlehner/markus-oberlehner-net/content/blog/dynamically-loading-svg-icons-with-vue.md

 In this article we're going to explore two approaches for dynamically loading SVG icons with Vue.js.
 We'll use the wonderful [vue-svgicon](https://github.com/MMF-FE/vue-svgicon) package as a foundation for our SVG icon workflow.

 If you want to take a closer look at the example code, you can [find it on GitHub](https://github.com/maoberlehner/dynamically-loading-svg-icons-with-vue).
-Or you can checkout a live example of the code [hosted on Netlify](https://dynamically-loading-svg-icons-with-vue.netlify.com).
+Or you can check out a live example of the code [hosted on Netlify](https://dynamically-loading-svg-icons-with-vue.netlify.com).

 <div class="c-content__figure">
   <div class="c-content__broad">